royaltm/rust-royal-image-viewer/README.md

 The RIV window is displayed until the program is terminated or ESC key is pressed.

-* Without a `FILE` argument, displays a window filled with a black or a provided `color`.
+When the window is up RIV acts as a server and listens on a UDP socket for commands.

-* While displaying a window, listens to UDP commands on localhost or a provided `bind` IP address.
+Before doing so, RIV sends a command to the UDP socket to load an image into an existing window.
-* When called with a `FILE` argument, attempts to send a command to an existing RIV process via UDP messages to load and display another image and change the background color on an already opened window.
+A new window appears only if the server doesn't respond within the timeout.

-* After a failed attempt to contact another RIV process opens a window and displays a centered image.
+* To disable sending a command at all, set the timeout to 0.

-* To load and display an image immediately without attempting to contact another process set the `timeout` to 0.
+* To prevent RIV from opening a window at all use the `-f` switch.

-* To prevent RIV from displaying its window after a failed attempt to contact another RIV process use the `-f` switch.
+* To run a window process in the background use the `-d` switch.

 ### Examples